-Occasionally we have an intense experience of pleasure and fulfilment, sensing in a broadband way.
-This often happens spontaneously when looking into the distance over the ocean, at the stars, or with a panoramic landscape.
+Occasionally we have an intense experience of pleasure and fulfilment, when looking into the distance over the ocean, at the stars, or with a panoramic landscape.
 At those times, we're not focusing on anything specific, we're just amazed at everything, and it opens our senses in a special way.

 By using our eyes in a panoramic way, we can find a degree of this amazement, without having anything awesome or beautiful to sense.

-Focusing Separates, Broadbanding Integrates.
-Broadbanding belongs with that collection of rare words like love, and empathy, as a state of being where the subject is intimately involved with the object.
+This way of sensing belongs with love and empathy as a state of being where the subject is intimately involved with the object.

-Please continue with Listening: The Simple Sense of Now
+Please continue with The Simple Sense of Now